supernothing/d0z-me/branches/RB-0.2/README.txt

 RELEASE NOTES
 =========================
-This is alpha software.
+This is still alpha software.
 No, seriously.
 I'm not talking Google's "oh, this might break once or twice if you use it for years."
-No, I mean seriously alpha, as in the bugs you will encounter will make you start screaming "WTF, is this man the worst coder to have ever wasted space on the Earth?"
-Yes, that bad.
+No, I mean seriously alpha, as in the bugs you will encounter will probably make you hate me with a passion that burns... like wood...on fire.
+If it somehow rm -rf / 's your system, I am not responsible.
 Hopefully, with your bug reports and some more of my time, it will get more stable.
-But until then, you have been warned.
+Until then, you have been warned.

 DEPENDENCIES
 ========================
 MySQL
-PHP
+PHP w/ mod_rewrite
 A Brain

 TODO